kasnerz/reffix/README.md

 The tool depends on **DBLP API** which is subject to change.
 I will try to update the project if necessary, but it may still occasionally break.
 I welcome any pull requests with improvements.

 Please be considerate regarding the DBLP API and do not generate high traffic for their servers.

+## Contact
+For any questions or suggestions, send an e-mail to kasner@ufal.mff.cuni.cz.